elasticpath/epcc-search-ast-helper/README.md

 ### Aliases

-This package provides a way to support aliases for fields, this will allow a user to specify multiple different names for a field, and still have it validated and converted properly.
+This package provides a way to support aliases for fields, this will allow a user to specify multiple different names for a field, and still have it validated and converted properly:

 ```go
 package example